Saint Mary's Hall (San Antonio): History

 Similarly, since its inception, Saint Mary's Hall had been a boarding school.
 As the school grew, school leadership looked to a new direction for long-term sustainability and growth of the school.
 At the start of the 2000s, school leadership made the decision to become a day school only.
 After much planning, in 2005, the residence dormitories that were reserved for boarding students were converted into classrooms for the Middle School.
 Soon after, a monument named, Residence Clock, was given to the school in honor of the Saint Mary's Hall boarding students and the Residence Department.
 The names of three boarding school students are listed on the clock: Frances Dilworth Dilworth ('49), Diane Dilworth Gates ('76), and Thomas Albert Gates, Jr. ('02) as are the names of the dormitories: Abercrombie, Cowles, Meyer, and Murchison.

 In the fall of 2010, the school embarked on its second capital campaign … the I AM Saint Mary's Hall campaign, which successfully raised $26 million.
 Completed in two years (three years sooner than estimated), the campaign addressed improving, expanding, or building specific facilities that would achieve increased energy efficiency, as well as establishing a reserve fund for the maintenance of the targeted facilities.
 By the end of the 2012 - 2013 school year, the I AM Saint Mary's Hall campaign ended with the following accomplishments: the renovation and expansion of the Peggy Pitman Mays Dining Hall, construction of the Social Science & History Center, construction of the new Alonso Ancira Event Center, redesign of the existing McCombs Family Athletic Complex, the renovation of the Coates-Seeligson Theater/Chapel, and the new addition of the Kim & Rod Lewis Track & Field.

 In early 2014, Saint Mary's Hall invited the first undocumented immigrant to be admitted to the State Bar of California to be a speaker at their model United Nations conference.
 However, the school uninvited the speaker, Sergio C. Garcia, when he refused to certify that he was a citizen by signing a W-9 form.
 Before uninviting Garcia, Saint Mary's Hall had described him as an “experienced and exciting keynote speaker” and had expressing how unfortunate that he had been waiting for a visa for 19 years.

 Traditions

 Alma Mater

 The Saint Mary's Hall alma mater was written by Caroline S. Cummins in 1928, and the music was composed by Mabel C. Osborne.
 The title was simple, “Alma Mater.”
 Later that year, the song was copyrighted by Headmistress Ruth Coit.
-Nowadays students don't sing as much but it is technically still in use.
+Nowadays, students don't sing the alma mater as often, but the song is technically still in use.